 Taking place at esea contemporary's Communal Project Space, the programme brings together two months of free talks, book launches, displays, and workshops led by collaborators from a diverse range of collectives, disciplines, and practises.

 Together, we will explore how printed matter transforms abstract ideas to take shape as tangible manifestations.
 The programme will explore themes including the multiverse in fictioning, the transformative power of queer and feminist publishing, the radical art of zine-making, and the profound impact of publishing as a form of activism.
-Guest participants include Bloomsbury Publishing, Co-founder of Glasgow Women's Library, Infrasonica, The Book Society/ Mediabus, Savvy Contemporary, and more to be announced.
+Guest contributors include Bloomsbury Publishing, Co-founder of Glasgow Women's Library, Infrasonica, Small Tune Press, The Book Society/ Mediabus, SAVVY Contemporary, The Invisible Archive, shushushushu, and more to be announced.

 As part of esea contemporary’s ‘Communities in the Making’ programme, ‘Publishing Otherwise: A Slow Book Fair for Coexistence’ will facilitate an inclusive environment for publishers and practitioners who have dedicated themselves to championing and celebrating publishing as a catalyst for change.
 ‘A Slow Book Fair’ proposes a model that cultivate community-building, knowledge sharing, and meaningful interactions, and will provide a platform for embracing the magic of publishing in alternative ways.